DerwenAI/ERKG/README.md

-This hands-on tutorial in Python demonstrates integration of [Senzing](https://github.com/Senzing) and [Neo4j](https://github.com/neo4j) to construct an _Entity Resolved Knowledge Graph_.
+This hands-on tutorial in Python demonstrates integration of [Senzing](https://github.com/Senzing) and [Neo4j](https://github.com/neo4j) to construct an _Entity Resolved Knowledge Graph_:

   1. Use three datasets describing businesses in Las Vegas: ~100K records, 4% duplicates.
   2. Run _entity resolution_ in Senzing to resolve duplicate business names and addresses.
   3. Parse results to construct a _knowledge graph_ in Neo4j.

-We'll show examples based on using Neo4j Desktop and the [_Graph Data Science_](https://github.com/neo4j/graph-data-science-client) (GDS) library to run Cypher queries on the graph, preparing data for downstream analysis and visualizations with
+We'll walk through example code based on Neo4j Desktop and the [_Graph Data Science_](https://github.com/neo4j/graph-data-science-client) (GDS) library to run Cypher queries on the graph, preparing data for downstream analysis and visualizations with